elbatros/coding_challenge/README.md

    - **Usually:**
      - made by manufacturers not included in products

 I then mapped the relationships between listing's and product's key/value pairs.
 From there I just started writing out basic `if` statements and testing results, usually printing a group of listings with loose relationships to products and seeing if it matched listings that my method had not caught: e.g. printing any listing containing the product's manufacturer and the first two digits of the model and making sure I hadn't missed any.
-I will be the first to admit this was probably not the most elegant way to work through it, but I planned based on what I could do with Python.
+I will be the first to admit this was probably not the most elegant way to work through it, but I planned based on my inexperience with Python.
 After refining my approach down a bit I then tested product listings for duplicates and added in a few lines to prevent them (see below).
 Below is a flow chart that more or less demonstrates my approach to generating matches.
 ![Optional Text](../master/sortable_flow.png)
 Speed was my biggest challenge.
-I tried to mitigate speed issues by using some of Python docs' suggestion (e.g. using local over global variables, avoiding nested functions, etc).
+I tried to mitigate speed issues by using some of Python docs' suggestion (e.g. using local over global variables, avoiding nested functions that generate undue overhead, etc).
 I also filtered `listings` starting with less laborious `if` statements and incorporated the more taxing ones once other possibilities had been eliminated.
 I also included a step that removed all listings that have been added to a `results` hash from the array of searchable listings, which both avoided duplicates and made the search for products progressively faster.
 I also originally used a `while` loop for the products, but switched to `for`, which reduced the time by about 67%.
 I was initially worried about memory, but after some research I discovered that Python's garbage collection is pretty conducive to my approach and would probably cover me.
 More specifically, because Products that have been checked already are dictionaries (i.e. mutable objects), Python can let them go once they are no longer referenced.
+I did read
 At any rate, I certainly could have refactored more, but I kept the `if` statements for a two important reasons:
 1. They give the code an "under-the-hood" kind of readability.
 2. Python can evaluate an `if` statement faster than it can call/execute a function, generally speaking.